pi-top/pi-topOS-Recovery/README.md

 # pi-topOS Recovery

+pi-topOS Recovery is the built-in recovery system of your pi-top device running pi-topOS.

 > Get back to a fresh install with no need to wipe the microSD card

 <!-- GOAL: Get back to a fresh install with no need to wipe the microSD card, download images, or use another computer -->